gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 		- -1.5 is added when a redundant mandatory gene is added when adjuncting the cluster to a candidate `System`
 		- -1.5 is added when a redundant accessory gene is added when adjuncting the cluster to a candidate `System`

-	* overall, only candidate sets of clusters that fulfill a macsy-model and that are thus designated candidate `Systems`, obtain a **System's score**
+	* only candidate sets of clusters that fulfill a macsy-model and that are thus designated candidate `Systems`, obtain a **System's score**

    This search for candidate `Systems` results in a number of possible `Solutions` representing combinations of putative sets of `Systems` in the analysed dataset.